dgroomes/kafka-playground/kafka-in-kafka-out/README.md

 * [x] DONE Consider using executor and tasks to de-couple polling from committing in the virtual thread implementation.
 To be symmetric with the coroutine implementation.
 * [x] DONE (partial; there's [no support for virtual threads](https://github.com/oracle/visualvm/issues/462)) VisualVM
+* [x] DONE Kotlin coroutine based "key/async" high-level consumer.
+I want to compare and contrast the programming model.
+My guess and hope is that I can use ["thread confinement"](https://kotlinlang.org/docs/shared-mutable-state-and-concurrency.html#thread-confinement-fine-grained) when using coroutines to get the semantics I need but without using so many constructs in my own code (dictionaries, queues, futures, etc.)
+    * DONE Get the poll loop working
+    * DONE offset committing
+* [x] DONE More validation.
+Do tests beyond just one message.
+We need multiple messages for a key, and multiple partitions.

 ## Reference